 Kittens learn hunting skills though play and exploration, and by watching their mother.
 When the young are about six weeks old, she begins taking them to her kills to feed.

 As the kittens mature, their spots fade.
 At six months, they weigh over thirty pounds and are becoming capable hunters.
-Kittens are naturally dependent on their mother for almost another year, improving their hunting skills.
+Kittens remain with their mother for another year, improving their hunting skills.